Category: Entry Level Interchangeable Lens Camera / DSLR

 Enthusiasts who would give priority to low light shooting, resolution, depth of field control and lens selection over compact size.

 The Pentax Q7 does well in everyday shooting, delivering image quality that's generally as good as the best enthusiast compacts.
-However, it under delivers for the entry-level ILC class in terms of resolution and high-ISO performance.
-Though we had few serious complaints about its performance, it's hard to recommend among so many excellent fixed and interchangeable-lens cameras that cost about the same.
+Though we have few serious complaints about its performance, it faces stiff competition from other fixed and interchangeable-lens cameras with larger sensors.
+The main selling point of the Q7 over its larger-sensored peers is the most obvious one: its small size.

 There are 30 images in the Pentax Q7 review samples gallery.
 Please do not reproduce any of these images on a website or any newsletter / magazine without prior permission (see our copyright page).
 We make the originals available for private users to download to their own machines for personal examination or printing (in conjunction with this review), we do so in good faith, please don't abuse it.